 Seniors who suffer from any type of memory impairment, like Alzheimer’s, can often forget to eat at certain times of the day, or how to prepare food.
-This can result in a noticeable decline in their weight.
+In a senior living community in Middlesex County, this kind of issue can be monitored and cared for, thus preventing a noticeable decline in their weight.

 - There is a Lot of Unopened Mail in the Home

 Another clear indication of cognitive impairment is if there is a lot of unopened mail in the home.
 Watch for unopened envelopes from charities or creditors.

 This is another red flag they have lost the ability to function at home.
 Also, if this trend continues, the senior may find themselves financially drained.

 If someone is suffering from Alzheimer’s or dementia, the ability to remember the steps of taking a shower isn’t always that easy.
 It can even be hard for them to understand why they need to take a shower.